 3. Arches National Park in Utah

-Moab has to be one of the best winter destinations.
+Moab has to be one of the best winter destinations in the USA.
 Gone are the long lines of traffic and brutal crowds of fall and spring.
 If you’re looking to hike to Delicate Arch or soak up the desert magic, then head to Arches National Park this winter.

 Stay in nearby Moab and check out all of the sites.
 There is an endless list of things to do in Moab including visiting Arches National Park, Canyonlands National Park, and Dead Horse Point State Park.
 All of which offer up unbelievable opportunities to soak in the incredible desert views.